 As followers of this blog and my Instagram will well know, I thoroughly enjoy wandering around places and soaking in the architecture and atmosphere of a place.
 Cesis is definitely suited to that.
 Meandering down the town’s cobbled streets you’ll come across plenty of charming buildings and quiet alleys.
 Cesis is far from a busy place so if the weather holds up it can make for a really pleasant time.
 Unfortunately, even in summer I was treated to a few showers that had me ducking under cover.

 One of my favourite things I noticed in Latvian architecture is their fondness for both wooden panel and red brick buildings.
 Both throwback to older building styles from the 19th/20th century and seeing them alternated along cobbled streets throughout Cesis just added to the town’s sense of history.

 Unlikely to be a regular occurrence, but when I visited I managed to find myself stumbling upon a square that had been take over by a film crew.
 It was rather hard to figure out what type of movie they were filming since the extras seems to be wearing a wide range of outfits.
 I couldn’t get too close unfortunately as they had policemen stationed about so I doubt I’ll ever learn what was being filmed there that day.
 Can you figure out what is going on here?

-Cesis is quite an easy place to get to.
+Visiting Cesis is quite an easy thing to do.
 From Sigulda, you can either take the bus or train.
 Both take roughly 45 minutes and cost 2€ for train and ever so slightly cheaper by bus.
 From Riga, both take roughly 2 hours, the bus costing 4.15€ and the train 3.5€.
 Either way, Cesis is a manageable day trip from both.
 Train information can be found here and bus information, here.